Suyogyart/SAD-2021/HW7/HW7_Guide/ReadMe.md

-# HW7: Spring Session Guide (Implementation using RDBMS)
+# HW7: Spring Session Guide (Implementation using JDBC)

 We will be making use of `HttpSession` to achieve Session management.
 Spring Session consists of the following modules: